morphykuffour/lookup.nvim/README.md

 # lookup

-Lookup a word under cursor in command mode or visually highlighted word.
+**Work in Progress** Lookup a word under cursor in command mode or visually highlighted word.

 ## Installation